nicologiannini/pathfinding-visualizer/README.md

 The result is that this code will give a slight preference to a path that is along a straight line from start to destination.

 ![ezgif com-gif-maker (3)](https://user-images.githubusercontent.com/35083414/159975594-7faf376e-c4e8-4f7f-82e6-4bbb8716debd.gif)

+Please make all pull requests with new features or bugfixes to the `main` branch.
+We are formatting code using [Prettier](https://prettier.io/), so you should run `npm run format` on your code before making a pull request.